 Installing the Site Tracking code:

 For Site Tracking to work, you need to add tracking code into each page of your website.
-If you are using a Wordpress site, please see the article on [how to install the Site Tracking code via the ActiveCampaign Wordpress plugin].
+If you are using a WordPress site, please see our WordPress plugin article.

 Click into the box displaying the Site Tracking code: